BIOL548O/BIOL548O.github.io/installation.md

 * Put your cursor in the pane labelled Console, which is where you interact with the live R process.
 Create a simple object with code like `x <- 2 * 4` (followed by enter or return).
 Then inspect the `x` object by typing `x` followed by enter or return.
 You should see the value 8 print to screen.
 If yes, you've succeeded in installing R and RStudio.

+### Next steps (coming soon)

+After installation, you still need to [introduce yourself to Git](git04_introduce-self-to-git.html) and [get it to remember your GitHub username and password](git06_credential-caching.html).
+If your Git client guides you through this, seize that opportunity!
+Otherwise follow the links for some assistance.

 ### Add-on packages

 R is an extensible system and many people share useful code they have developed as a _package_ via CRAN and GitHub.
 To install a package from CRAN, for example the [`dplyr`](https://cran.rstudio.com/web/packages/dplyr/vignettes/introduction.html)  package for data manipulation, here is one way to do it in the R console (there are others).